 An Inquiry-Based, Cooperative Group Approach to Teaching Physics by Chris Meyer

 Hello and welcome to my website!
-For four years I have been running a reformed physics classroom that is designed around cooperative group work using guided-inquiry investigations.
+For six years I have been running a reformed physics classroom that is designed around cooperative group work using guided-inquiry investigations.
 The traditional lecture has completely disappeared!
-This website is desgined to help you learn about this method of teaching and to provide you with the materials that you might need to start teaching this way yourself.
+This website is designed to help you learn about this method of teaching and to provide you with the materials that you might need to start teaching this way yourself.